RickyYL/notes/Haskell/Haskell Programming/Ch 15 - Monoid, Semigruop.md

 Typeclasses give us a way to recognize, organize, and use common functionalities and patterns across types that differ in some ways but also have things in common.

 The `Monoid` typeclass recognizes and orders a different pattern than `Num` but the goal is similar.
-The typeclass merely abstracts that pattern out and makes it general and available to other datatypes taht don't have predefined functions taht do this for you (e.g. `(++)`), including your own datatypes when appropriate.
+The typeclass merely abstracts that pattern out and makes it general and available to other datatypes that don't have predefined functions that do this for you (e.g. `(++)`), including your own datatypes when appropriate.

 The typeclass `Monoid` is defined: